Financial-Times/ft-origami/docs/research/dep-man.md

 #### Depend on A and B, each depends on a different and incompatible semver range of C

 *GOOD*.
-Prompts interactively for conflict resolution, and
+Prompts interactively for conflict resolution.

 	Andrews-MacBook-Air:test-main andrew$ bower install